Zonr0/CppSupplement/README.md

 ## More Resources
 In addition to this repository, more lessons can be found in [https://github.com/TsebMagi/PSU-Resources](Doug Whitley's git repository).
 Someday, these two repos may end up merged.

+## License
+This work is licensed under the MIT license.
+See LICENSE for details.